Introduction to Predictive Modeling

 Below are the advantages and disadvantages mentioned:

-Production efficiency improvement, It allows companies to effectively Predictive modeling processes through which implies statistics and data to foresee result with data models.
+Production efficiency improvement allows companies to effectively use Predictive modeling processes, which imply statistics and data to foresee results with data models.
 These models allow forecasting anything from TV ratings to sports, technological advances, and corporate earnings.

 - Predictive analytics